Climbing specialist: Climbing physics and physiology

-Scaling factors also account for the relative disadvantage of the small cyclist in descending, although this is a result of physics, not physiology.
-A larger rider will be subject to a greater gravitational force because of their greater body mass.
+Scaling factors also account for the relative disadvantage of the small cyclist in descending: a larger rider will be subject to a greater gravitational force because of their greater body mass.
 Additionally, as mentioned, the frontal area that creates aerodynamic drag increases only quadratically with the rider's size, and hence the larger rider would be expected to accelerate faster and attain a greater terminal velocity.

 Although these factors might seem to cancel each other out, the climber still has an advantage on a course with long ascents and long descents: adding several miles per hour on a slow, time-consuming climb is much more valuable than the same increase on a fast and brief descent.
-Any rider, of course, can improve their climbing speed by increasing their aerobic power and reducing their body weight and can increase their descending speed through better bike handling and the willingness to accept an increased risk of crashing.
-One of the few elite riders to use descending skill as a competitive advantage is Paolo Savoldelli, nicknamed "the falcon."
+Any rider can improve their climbing speed by increasing their aerobic power and reducing their body weight, and can increase their descending speed through better bike handling and the willingness to accept an increased risk of crashing.
+One of the few elite riders to use descending skill as a competitive advantage is Paolo Savoldelli.